auto-mausx/cka-course-notes/k8s-management.md

 - etcd runs on completely separate servers/nodes

-- we can have multiple etcd nodes in a HA (high availablility) cluster which would be a completely different set of servers that run our normal K8s control plane components.
+- we can have multiple etcd nodes in a HA (high availability) cluster which would be a completely different set of servers that run our normal K8s control plane components.

 - with external etcd you can have any number of K8s control plane instances and any number of etcd nodes.

     - Diagram:
     ![alt text](./CKA-diagrams/CKA-external_etcd.png)